NAPE 2025-2027 Legislative Priorities

 Executive Director, Lincoln

-The legislature convened on January 8, 2025.
+The legislature convened for the short session on January 7, 2026.
 The NAPE/AFSCME Government Affairs Committee (GAC) reviewed proposed legislation and took positions on bills after bill filing was completed in January.
 The GAC uses the NAPE/AFSCME Legislative Platform as a guide to take positions on bills.
 A list of bills and our positions are as follows:

 Bills in Support